 The first font family I’m gonna start with it’s also probably the most popular typeface at this moment, and that’s Helvetica.
 Helvetica is a sans serif font family, created and released in 1957 by Max Miedinger, based on a font from the end of the 19th century called Akzidenz-Grotesk.
 Due to its great and clear style, the font rapidly gained popularity, making it today one of the most used sans serif fonts, its usage expanding from branding to signage and advertising.

 Thanks to its great composition and design, the font is liked and desired by many designers these days.
 But, due to its $35 per style, the font isn’t that accessible to everyone, especially to a designer that’s just starting his design journey.
 Therefore, one must settle for alternatives, mostly free ones.
 After I’ve done some research and browsed through sites full of free fonts – like Font Squirrel and Google Fonts – the best match that I’ve found that could be at least near to Helvetica, it’s called Arimo.
 Designed by Steve Matteson from Ascender Fonts type foundry, even though it wasn’t thought as a Helvetica alternative, Arimo fits the role.
-Thanks to its clean and clear design, it works perfectly with branding, typography, advertising and mostly every type of projects.
+Thanks to its clean and clear design, it works perfectly with custom logo designs and branding, typography, advertising and mostly every type of projects.
 Arimo it’s also available in four styles: Regular, Italic, Bold and Bold Italic.

 02. Gotham vs Montserrat